top of page

 Dissociative Amnesia:

 Dissociative amnesia is when an individual forgets all or part of a significant event.
 Trauma is not encoded in the brain chronologically, but those who experience dissociative amnesia tend to have very fuzzy or fragmented memories.
 This type of dissociation has also been labeled "repressed memories".
 In essence the brain says (either due to where one is developmentally, or due to one's coping mechanisms being overwhelmed) "This is too overwhelming to process right now.
 I will tuck this away until I am capable of holding this information".
 Often, details of these memories resurface when the individual is in a safer season of life.
 Though incredibly uncomfortable and distressing, memories coming back into one's awareness can signify a marker of healing.
 It may the brain's way of saying, "This information is important and deserves attention.
-I am more capable of processing this now."
+I am more equipped and capable of processing this now."

 Dissociative Depersonalization/Derealization:

-Dissociative depersonalization is when an individual has outer-body experiences.
-Some who experience this say they feel like a floating head, their head feels detached from their body, they have difficulty feeling in their body, they feel a fuzzy-tingly-numbness all over, and more.
-Others say they see themselves outside of their bodies.
-Overall, dissociative depersonalization is when one does not feel grounded within their own body.
-This is sort of the brain's way of saying "It is no longer safe to be in the body, so we must detach from it and leave it".
 Dissociative derealization is when an individual has difficulty determining reality and is disconnected from their surroundings.
-Those who experience this say they have difficulty remembering if something happened or if they just dreamed it-- or if they accomplished a task or just imagined they did.
+Those who experience this say they have difficulty remembering if something happened or if they just dreamed it, or cannot recall if they accomplished a task or just imagined they did.
 This may be the brain's way of saying "This will be easier to tolerate if I pretend it isn't real, or if I can train myself to ignore pain".
-Trauma experiences frequently have the ability to distort reality, so survivors struggling with the challenge of perceiving reality is a normal trauma response.
+Traumatic experiences frequently have the ability to distort reality, so survivors struggling with the challenge of perceiving reality is a common trauma response.

 Dissociative Absorption: